Hell (Human Damnation) — Questions and Answers

 Jesus and others in the Bible backed up this notion of literal everlasting destruction with numerous easy-to-understand examples.
 For instance, the Messiah said “Just as the weeds are pulled up and burned in the fire so it will be at the end of this age” (Matthew 13:40).
 Jesus was talking about human damnation here—the “second death”—and he likened people to weeds that will be pulled up and discarded in fire.
 What happens to literal weeds when they’re thrown into fire?
 Why, they burn for a little bit and then BURN UP.
 Jesus said “Just as” this happens with literal weeds “so it will be” with unredeemed people at the end of this age.
 Was the Lord giving an inappropriate illustration or did he mean what he said?
 The answer is obvious.

-There are many other unmistakable examples of literal destruction in the Bible, like Luke 19:11-27.
+There are many other unmistakable examples of everlasting destruction in the Bible, like Luke 19:11-27.

 But Didn’t Jesus Say the Wicked would Suffer Eternal Punishment?